nullobsidian/eco-cert-checker/README.md

 ## Overview

-Eco-Cert-Checker is a versatile tool designed to bolster network security by facilitating the asynchronous verification of SSL/TLS certificates for a list of IP addresses.
+Eco-Cert-Checker is a versatile tool designed to bolster network security by facilitating the asynchronous verification of SSL/TLS certificates for a list of IP addresses, sends notifications and sends updates to metric server.
 This capability is crucial for maintaining the security and reliability of SSL/TLS certificates, essential components of secure network communications.

 Tthis script serves as a core component of the eco-cert-checker suite, offering efficient and concurrent checks of SSL/TLS certificate validity.
 Utilizing the asyncio library, it manages asynchronous operations effectively, with the check_certificate function at its heart, ensuring thorough and reliable verification processes.